 - Tap on Echo & Alexa in the top left

 - Select the device you want to update

 - Scroll down and select Do Not Disturb

 8. Change the times to what you’d like.

 9. In my case, I make sure 3AM is in the range.

-How to turn off Alexa Notifications for your account
+How to turn off Alexa Yellow Light Notifications for all your Echos